Lithocarpus clementianus

 Lithocarpus clementianus is a tree in the beech family Fagaceae.
 It is named for Governor Cecil Clementi Smith of the Straits Settlements (former British territories in Malaya).

 Description

 Lithocarpus clementianus grows as a tree up to 36 m tall with a trunk diameter of up to 70 cm.
 The brownish bark is fissured or cracked.
 The coriaceous leaves measure up to 19 cm long.
 Its purplish acorns are roundish and measure up to 1.5 cm across.

 Distribution and habitat

 Lithocarpus clementianus grows naturally in southern Thailand, Peninsular Malaysia and Borneo.
-Its habitat is hill dipterocarp to lower montane forests up to 1800 m altitude.
+Its habitat is hill dipterocarp to lower montane forests up to 1800 m elevation.